 Call your doctor should you imagine you have sciatica.
 The very first step toward relieving pain is a proper diagnosis.

-The information herein on "6 Leading Causes of Sciatica" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "6 Leading Causes of Sciatica" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.